 - flaked sea salt and freshly cracked blakc pepper

 - Preheat oven to 200°C (180°C fan-forced) and line 2 oven trays with baking paper.

-- Toss the potatoes in flour to coat, then toss in olive oil.
+- Toss the potatoes in olive oil.

 - Add the parmesan cheese, chopped rosemary, salt and pepper.

-- Spread out the potatoes evenly on the two trays, then cook for about 40 minutres until brown on the edges and cripsy.
+- Spread out the potatoes evenly on the two trays, then cook for about 40 minutes until brown on the edges and cripsy.
 If they're ready before your main dish is done, turn off the oven, and let them rest.

 - If you like, shave a little black truffle on top.